Understanding the RIBA Stages of Work: A Guide for Homeowners Planning a Building Project

 The RIBA (Royal Institute of British Architects) Plan of Work is the industry-standard framework that architects use to guide projects from concept to completion.
 It breaks the process down into clear stages, ensuring that every aspect of your project is carefully considered and managed.
 This structure helps keep things organised and avoids costly mistakes.

 At Nancy Gouldstone Architects, we follow the RIBA framework but simplify it into three distinct NGA Stages (A, B, and C) that align more naturally with residential projects.
-These reflect the key phases homeowners typically experience:
+We also find that for most people it is easier to understand these three stages as they relate to clearly identifiable deliverables in the process whereas the RIBA framework can be difficult for homeowners to engage with.
+Thes NGA stages reflect the key phases homeowners typically experience:

-• Stage B: Detailed Design & Pre-Build Preparation (RIBA Stage 4) – Full technical design, building regulations, tendering, and contract administration before construction begins.
+Stage B: Detailed Design & Pre-Build Preparation (RIBA Stages 3& 4) – Design development, Full technical design, building regulations, tendering, and contract administration before construction begins.

 The RIBA Plan of Work